Skeleton keys, mortise locks and doorknobs

-No one told me how good I’d get at fixing and figuring things out after I bought my home built in 1923.
+No one told me how good I'd get at fixing and figuring things out after I bought my home built in 1923.
 Believe it or not, but one of my entrance doors still uses a skeleton key to lock it.
-I am thankful the sellers didn’t hand me a skeleton key at closing!
+I am thankful the sellers didn't hand me a skeleton key at closing!
 That would have been a bit unsettling!
+(Update - I added a separate deadbolt once I found out how few variations of skeleton keys exist!)

 This is my back door lock.
 I actually have two back doors.
 Not sure why, but I do!

 This one goes straight to the basement.
-It’s not pretty, and I guess the fact that it is the basement access door explains why.
+It's not pretty, and I guess the fact that it is the basement access door explains why.
+I believe the material is brass but it's unlacquered brass so it didn't stay shiny It might not be pretty but this door knob has more durability than the new ones.
+It's 100 years old!

 I do still need to paint it but my bigger issue was that the skeleton key was bent so badly it didn't fit well into the lock.
 And also, I discovered the locking mechanism was broken.
 I'm finding how amazingly well old things were built!
 Including these locks.